 Zurich is not a car-friendly city.
 Still, the city is well connected via several interstates.
 You can enter the Zurich area from the east via Germany or Austria, or from the north via Basel (traffic jams ahead!).
 Be careful not to drive too fast (30 or 50 km/h zones), there are many speed cameras around and fines are high and increase without swift payment.

 After registering in Switzerland, you have one year to exchange your foreign driver’s license for a Swiss one.
 In most cases, this costs a small fee and can be done within a few days at the “Strassenverkehrsamt”.
 You will need to go there personally and hand it over, together with an eye test from an optician.
-You can find more information here.
+STVA provides more information.
 In special cases, you could be asked to take additional theoretical and/or practical exams to exchange your driver’s license.
 If you don’ exchange your foreign driver’s license within the first year, you are not allowed to drive a car in Switzerland anymore.
 If you still want to exchange after the first year, you would need to take a Swiss driving license test which can become expensive, so do not forgot to exchange it within your first year.

 Importing a Car to Switzerland